mjabali/authy-workshop-node/README.md

 ### Workshop Objectives

+The objectives of this workshop are for you to successfully register a new Authy user in your application, send an Authy OneTouch transaction approval request to your Authy app, approve or deny the ficticious money transfer transaction and display the completed transaction.

 1. Register the User

 Before you can secure a user's login or enforce a second factor you need to create an Authy user.
 Authy requires you send an email, cellphone and country code for each Authy user.
 In response you get an Authy ID which you must then store with your user's profile in your own application.

 The API Endpoint documentation for enabling two-factor authentication for a user is located [here](http://docs.authy.com/totp.html#enabling-two-factor-authentication-for-a-user)